-- A username and password for a vCenter Server administrator account, if you do not use the vCenter Extension vService - The extension key for the extension - A reference to the SessionManager instance in the vCenter server
+- A username and password for a vCenter Server administrator account, if you do not use the vCenter Extension vService - The extension key for the extension - A reference to the SessionManager instance in the vCenter Server

-The EAM Sample Solution defines the connection to vCenter Server in the VimConnection.java class.
+The EAM Sample Solution defines the connection to vCenter Server in the VimConnection class.

-The Manager.java class performs the following functions.
+The Manager class performs the following functions.

-- Implements the VimConnection.java class to establish the connection to vCenter Server when the EAM Sample Solution starts. - Uses the Spring framework to obtain the connection information from the eamri.properties file that you configure when you set up the EAM Sample Solution. - Passes the connection property values to VimConnection.java
+- Implements the VimConnection class to establish the connection to vCenter Server when the EAM Sample Solution starts. - Uses the Spring framework to obtain the connection information from the eamri.properties file that you configure when you set up the EAM Sample Solution. - Passes the connection property values to VimConnection.

-- "Download the vSphere ESX Agent Manager SDK," on page 15. - Verify that you have set up and started the EAM Sample Solution in an application server. - Open eam_work_folder\src\com\vmware\eam\sample\solution\util\VimConnection.java in an editor.
+Download the vSphere ESX Agent Manager SDK.

+- Verify that you have set up and started the EAM Sample Solution in an application server. - Open eam_work_folder\src\com\vmware\eam\sample\solution\util\VimConnection.java in an editor.